-We tested three (3) free-standing punching bags that are on the market today to decide which is the BEST punching bag for at-home boxing workouts:
+We tested three (3) free-standing punching bags that are on the market today to decide which is the BEST heavy bag for home gyms for at-home boxing workouts:

 Everlast Elite Series

-These heavy bags were tested by three (3) boxers:
+These boxing bags for home were tested by three (3) boxers:

 Mike Rashid (@mikerashid), Heavyweight boxer

-These heavy bags were evaluated on four (4) different performance factors following a one-minute intense boxing and kickboxing workout consisting of boxing punch combinations and kickboxing moves.
+These home punching bags were evaluated on four (4) different performance factors following a one-minute intense boxing and kickboxing workout consisting of boxing punch combinations and kickboxing moves.

 Bag Performance Factors

-Distance Traveled - How much does the bag move when you hit it?
+Distance Traveled - How much does the home punching bag move when you hit it?

-Noise - How much noise does it make when you hit it?
+Noise - How much noise do boxing bags for home make when you hit them?

 Tilt - How much does it tilt when you hit it?

-Feel - How does it feel when you hit it?
+Feel - How does the best heavy bag for a home gym feel when you hit it?

 Everlast Elite Series